 \section{Conclusion}

-In this paper, we propose a factor model for HDFTS.
-By separating the heterogeneity out, we can reduce the HDFTS into a functional time series of low dimensions.
-Then a common functional front loading can be determined such that the temporal information in HDFTS can be extracted into a low-dimensional functional time series.
-The proposed model provides us more flexibility, with some certain choices of the front and back loadings; our model coincides with some of the existing factor models for HDFTS.
+We propose a factor model for HDFTS.
+By identifying homogeneity, we can reduce the HDFTS into an FTS of low dimensions.
+Then, a common functional front-loading can be determined to extract the temporal information in HDFTS into a low-dimensional FTS.
+The proposed model provides more flexibility, with certain choices of front and back-loadings; our model coincides with some of the existing factor models for HDFTS.

-Through a Monte Carlo simulation, we demonstrate the performance of the proposed method in model fitting.
-An empirical study on the age-specific mortality rates of $47$ Japanese prefectures demonstrates the superiority of the proposed method over the existing models in terms of forecasting, showing that the proposed model can extract the temporal information more effectively.
+Via a series of Monte-Carlo simulations, we demonstrate the performance of the proposed method for in-sample model fitting and out-of-sample forecast accuracy.
+An empirical study on the age-specific mortality rates of $47$ Japanese prefectures demonstrates the superiority of the proposed method over the existing models in forecasting.
+This result shows that the proposed model can extract temporal information more effectively.

 The proposed model can be viewed as a functional panel data model with interactive effects.
-We considered the multiplicity of time trend effects and country-specific effects instead of the addition as in the additive fixed effects models.
+We considered the multiplicity of time trend effects and population-specific effects instead of addition as in additive fixed effects models.

-One possible future study would be to extend the functional concurrent regression in the proposed model to the functional time series regression of \cite{pham2018methodology}.
-Since in the current work, functional concurrent regression is performed for each $t \in\{1, \ldots, T\}$ to obtain the functional time series of lower dimension, which ignores the temporal dependence of the functional observations.
+In the current work, functional concurrent regression is performed for each $t \in\{1, \ldots, T\}$ to obtain the FTS of lower dimensions, which omits the temporal dependence of the functional observations.
+A possible future study could extend our functional concurrent regression to the FTS regression of \cite{pham2018methodology}.
 This awaits further investigation.